Cardiff Way Keeps Students Safe

 Here are some specific actions, programs and events that work to reduce bullying behaviors on our campus;

-Zones of Regulation: This curriculum for 3rd and 4th grade students provides them with tools and strategies to be more self-aware of and manage their emotions and impulses, and manage sensory needs and improve their ability to problem-solve conflicts.
+Zones of Regulation: This curriculum is used in small groups for students in 3rd through 6th grade.
+With the guidance of our school psychologist, Zones of Regulation provides students with tools and strategies to be more self-aware of and manage their emotions and impulses, and manage sensory needs and improve their ability to problem-solve conflicts.

-Rules Assembly: At the beginning of the year we conduct grade span assemblies to clearly communicate the rules of our campus that keep our students safe.
+Rules Assembly: At the beginning of the year and mid-year we conduct grade span assemblies to clearly communicate the rules of our campus that keep our students safe.
 This assembly also covers a common definition of bullying and what to do if and when bullying occurs.
+In addition, all classrooms have signs promoting the Cardiff Way and how to respond to bullying.

 Cardiff Way Assemblies: We hold monthly assemblies to celebrate the Cardiff Way behaviors demonstrated by our students to positively reinforce the actions and attitudes we expect from our students.